Understanding the RRSP Home Buyers’ Plan (HBP) in Canada

 What is the RRSP Home Buyers’ Plan (HBP)?

-Tip: Since the RRSP funds only have to be in the account for 90 days prior to withdrawal under the HBP, consider getting a bank loan for the amount you’d like to withdraw so you can deposit the money into an RRSP three months in advance
+The funds need to be in the RRSP account for 90 days prior to withdrawal.
+To take full advantage of the Home Buyers’ Plan, consider taking out a bank loan for the amount you’d like to withdraw so you can deposit the money into an RRSP three months in advance.

 Generally, you must repay all withdrawals to your RRSP within a period of 15 years.
 You’ll have to repay an amount equivalent to one-15th to your RRSP each year until your HBP balance is zero.
 If you don’t repay the amount due for a year, it will then have to be included in your income for that year.